 An employee is not entitled to vacation, severance pay, sick pay or holiday by law.
-However if the employer has a policy the employee that guarantees any of these benefits the employee may be entitled to receive payment upon separation.
+However if the employer has a policy that guarantees the employee any of these benefits, the employee may be entitled to receive payment upon separation.
 See

 Employer Misclassification of Workers

 Electronic Payroll Debit/Credit Cards for Payment of Wages

 The use of electronic payroll debit or credit cards as a method of paying employees their wages and final compensation is acceptable in Illinois but only if certain factors are met.

 Migrant Workers' Rights

 Illinois employment laws provide certain protections for workers in agricultural work.